Iran at a Crossroads in 2026: Protests, Power, and a Warning for China

 The Rural Pressure Cooker

 Iran may be further along that path.
-China’s lid has not yet blown off—but the pot is clearly shaking.
+China’s lid has not blown off — but the pot is unmistakably shaking.

-History also offers a quieter lesson: even the most entrenched systems can change, sometimes faster than anyone expects.
-When transformation comes, it often rises from unexpected places—the young, the disillusioned, or even the rediscovered past.
+Yet history also teaches a quieter lesson: even the most entrenched systems can change — sometimes faster than anyone predicts.

-Happy New Year—may it bring clarity, courage, and perhaps, a little light.
+May the year bring clarity, courage, and, perhaps, a little light.

 Author